-Acknowledgements.
 We thank the Center for the Study of Origins for their support.
-We thank Thomas Marchitto, Gifford Miller, Benjamin Johnson, Matthew Huber, and F. Douglas Boudinot for their helpful comments that improved the paper and Howard Spero, Julio Sepúlveda, Carol Cleland for discussions that improved the paper.
-F. Garrett Boudinot acknowledges the Department of Geological Sciences at the University of Colorado Boulder (NSF Division of Earth Sciences Earth-Life Transitions - ELT - program grant no. 1338318) and the American Chemical Society Petroleum Research Fund (ACS-PRF; Doctoral New Investigator Award no. 58815-DNI2) for their support.
-Joseph Wilson acknowledges the Department of Philosophy and the Graduate School at the University of Colorado Boulder for their support.
+We thank T. Marchitto, G. Miller, B. Johnson, M. Huber, and F.D.
+Boudinot for their helpful comments that improved the manuscript, and H. Spero, J. Sepúlveda, and C. Cleland for their discussions that improved the manuscript.
+FGB acknowledges the Department of Geological Sciences at the University of Colorado Boulder, NSF Division of Earth Sciences Earth-Life Transitions (ELT) program grant #1338318, and the American Chemical Society Petroleum Research Fund (ACS-PRF) - Doctoral New Investigator Award #58815-DNI2 for their support.
+JW acknowledges the Department of Philosophy and the Graduate School at the University of Colorado Boulder for their support.